shlokamohanty/i-write-sometimes/_posts/2026-07-11-thesis-story.md

 I laugh as I see Tara tell Oli, four years later, what he wore three years back on their first date.

 Oli can’t be there for me.
 He is scared of my black hole.
 He’s seen Aliyah’s.
 I can’t breathe.
-I’m counting my heartbeat.
+I’m counting the beats.
 Oli doesn’t have time.

 Tara wanted it slow.
 Rysa is impatient.
 Rysa is between the lines.
 Rysa is oblivious.
 Tara is a lunatic.